-Delivery partners must conduct a project specific fraud risk assessment and produce a fraud control strategy within one month of commencement of an agreement with DFAT.
+Funding recipients must conduct a project specific fraud risk assessment and produce a fraud control strategy within one month of commencement of an arrangement with DFAT.
 A fraud risk assessment and strategy must be completed for each project your organisation is engaged by DFAT to complete.